ECB's Draghi offers guarded support for Greece

 Mario Draghi made the remarks in the European Parliament as German Chancellor Angela Merkel met Greek Prime Minister Alexis Tsipras and Athens sought to unlock the cash it needs to avoid crashing out of the euro zone.

 Many of Greece's funding requirements and those of its banks are, in the meantime, being met by the ECB.
-On Monday, Draghi signaled that there was scope to normalize the manner in which such funding was provided.
+On Monday, Draghi signalled that there was scope to normalise the manner in which such funding was provided.

 "There will be time ... when we will be able to reinstate the (bond) waiver, we will be able to do QE (quantitative easing) to Greece," he said.